cacing69/cquery/README.md

 All methods and usage instructions provided here are designed according to that i needs.
 If you have any suggestions or feedback to improve them, it would be highly appreciated and

+>I hope there's someone who is kind-hearted and compassionate to build a Web App/UI application like a dedicated tool for cquery, with a textarea (for query input) and a table container to show the results, much like the cquery playground for running raw cquery, if someone is ready, i will create an API for it, and start to develop more logic on **Parser** class

 ### What kind of thing is this

 Cquery is an acronym for crawl query, used to extract text from an HTML element using PHP, simply its tool for crawling/scraping web page.
 It called a query, as it adopts the structure present in an SQL query, so you can analogize that your DOM/HTML Document is a table you will query.